lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

     The plot shows the distribution of the various detected classes.
     Further it shows the average number of objects per image.

-For every docker run with pretaggin enabled we also dump all model predictions into a json file with the following format:
+For every docker run with pretagging enabled we also dump all model predictions into a json file with the following format:

 .. code-block:: json